ngntrgduc/get-shit-done/README.md

    - If you want to unblock site forever (ex.
 Facebook), just delete it in `manifest.json`, or you can turn off the extension temporarily.
    - If you want to change / remove block time range, go to `getshitdone.js`.
 4. No more procrastination ✨.

+## Coffee
+If you like this project and want to support me, you can [buy me a coffee :coffee:](https://ko-fi.com/ngntrgduc).